nishadobe/spppartnerenablement/M1/ex1.md

   * Profile Person Details (Demographic Information)
   * Profile Personal Details (Contact Information)
   * Profile Preferences Details (Other Information)
-  * BT Profile Identification (Primary and Secondary Identifiers)
+  * SPP Profile Identification (Primary and Secondary Identifiers)

 You can add these Mixins by clicking the ```+ Add```-button below the Class that you just defined.